ALLEY CAT RESCUE

 • Try a self-cleaning box, which is typically cleaner than a traditional litter box.

-• Provide a litter box for each of your cats, plus one extra.
+• Solution: Provide one litter box for each of your cats, plus one extra.
 If you live in a multi-story residence, place a box on each floor.

 What Not to Do: